Welcome to EPEX SPOT!

 • Negative prices were first introduced in 2008 on the German/Austrian Day-Ahead and 2007 in the German Intraday market.
 In 2010, they were also introduced on the French Day-Ahead and Intraday markets.
 Today, the common processes of the Single Day-Ahead Coupling and Single Intraday Coupling foresee negative clearing prices for the Market Coupling session.

 • Yes.
 There are price caps that are reached extremely rarely.
-They are an economically logical barrier for power trading.
+They are an economically logical technical limit for power trading.
 On the coupled Day-Ahead markets, the harmonised minimum clearing price is -500€/MWh.
+On the coupled Intraday continuous markets, it is -9999 €/MWh.
+The harmonised maximum and minimum prices applied by all Power Exchanges that are part of the pan-European Market Coupling follow a shared methodology that is also validated by ACER (the European Union Agency for the Cooperation of Energy Regulators) and National Regulatory Authorities.

 Negative Preise / Prix négatifs